 The term “bearing witness” has deep roots and meaning in culture, religion, politics, health, and psychology.
-While each of these disciplines may lay claim to their own definition, the most common meaning of to bear witness is to show that something exists by giving it visibility through the simple act of observing it and acknowledging our reactions to it.
+While each of these disciplines may lay claim to their own definition, the historic meaning of to bear witness is to show that something exists by giving it visibility through the simple act of observing it and acknowledging our reactions to it.
+More recently it has been used as a form of peaceful protest to register opposition with one’s presence and words.

 The courage to publicly bear witness, and speak truth to power despite the consequences, has helped countless nations, individuals, organizations, and even businesses to evolve by confronting the consequences of their decisions, individually and collectively.
 If we cannot confront our differences and agree on some level of facts, truth, and history how can we ever learn and evolve from our mistakes as an individual, community, country, or species?
 Or much less earn empathy for the context of others occasionally making mistakes in their own judgment, action, and contemplation.